Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 ## Aider with GPT-4o alone was SOTA

-Running the benchmark harness
-only using aider with GPT-4o to find plausible solutions with a single attempt achieved a score of 17.0%.
+Using aider with GPT-4o to make a single attempt at solving each problem achieved a score of 17.0%.
 This was itself a state-of-the-art result, before being surpassed by the main result being reported here